A blog that makes you think

 The article suggests setting a high bar for ISRO.
 Seriously?
 We have already been to the Moon and Mars.
 The future plans include a second mission to Mars and a mission to Venus, something the article conveniently neglects to mention.
 How higher can the bar be than this?
 Instead, how about raising bar of other Indian research institutes as high as ISRO?

 ISRO is a government organisation.
 Part of its program has to be oriented towards the development of India.
-It would be a mistake to plan ISRO launches on the footsteps of SpaceX.
-Elon Musk has his own grand vision, some of which may overlap with ISRO.
 The “routine” ISRO launches so far have given us immense technological advantages in areas ranging from Earth observation and disaster management to climate and environment.
 In addition, ISRO is not averse to taking risks.
 The Mars mission did not have any practical application other than basic science research.
 So does the trip to Venus.
 Keep in mind that China failed in its Mars mission, even though it has become kind of routine for us.

 Writing proposals to funding agencies is both an art and science.
 If you really want to find out the reasons for the current state of science in the post-independent India, dig up all the science projects that have been completed and audit their achivements severely.
 Quite often, you will find that the aim of the project covers a wide area with goals broad enough that can be justified no matter how things go.
 For instance, instead of claiming that we will make an apple superconducting at room temperature, most proposals would claim something like “Feasibility studies of room temperature superconductivity in apples.”
 This way, even if the apple does not become superconducting, the goal of testing feasibility is met.